Skim by Section

 Yes, you can use frozen broccoli if fresh is not available.
 Just make sure to thaw it before cooking or adjust the cooking time to ensure it's tender.

 Flank steak or sirloin are excellent choices.
+Flank steak will be chewier where sirloin will be more tender.
 Make sure to slice the beef thinly against the grain for the best texture.

 While beef and broccoli is best enjoyed fresh, you can prepare the ingredients ahead of time and store them for later in an airtight container.